 The allowance for doubtful accounts is an estimate of the amount of probable credit losses.
 On January 1, 2020, we adopted ASU 2016-13 "Financial Instruments-Credit Losses" (Topic 326) as discussed in Note H. Prior to adoption, allowances and nonaccrual status designations were determined by individual account reviews by management and were based on several factors, such as the length of time that receivables were past due, the financial health of the companies involved, industry and macroeconomic considerations, and historical loss experience.
 To determine our allowance for doubtful accounts under the new guidance, we also are utilizing a pool approach to group our receivables with similar risk characteristics.
 Our pools correspond with our business units, which generally have similar terms, industry-specific conditions, and historical or expected loss patterns.
 Reserves are established for each pool based on their level of risk exposure.
-When credit deterioration occurs on a specific risk characteristics.
+When credit deterioration occurs on a specific customer within a pool, we evaluate the receivable separately to estimate the expected credit loss, based on the specific risk characteristics.
 A qualitative reserve is also established for any current macroeconomic conditions or reasonable and supportable forecasts that could impact the expected collectibility of all or a portion of our receivables portfolio.